microsoft/graphrag/docs/index/default_dataflow.md

 ### Documents Table Emission

-At this point, we can emit the **Documents** table into the knowledge Model.
+At this point, we can export the **Documents** table into the knowledge Model.

 ## Phase 6: Network Visualization